Navigate This Post

 What is Carnitas?

 This is how I’ve come to love making pork carnitas at home over the years.
-It’s admittedly not a very traditional recipe, but it’s definitely tasty & we’re SO excited to finally share it with you here on PWWB.
+It’s admittedly not an especially traditional recipe, but it’s definitely tasty & we’re SO excited to finally share it with you here on PWWB.
 For a more traditional (& absolutely delicious!) take on Mexican carnitas, check out this Easy Carnitas recipe from my dear friend Isabel, whose fantastic blog Isabel Eats is dedicated to Mexican Food Made Easy!

 Full Recipe Directions, including step-by-step photos, are included in the Recipe Card, below.